dotnet/docs/docs/framework/windows-workflow-foundation/samples/property-grid-extensibliity.md

     this.InlineEditorTemplate.VisualTree = stack;
     ```

-4. Overrides the <xref:Microsoft.Windows.Design.PropertyEditing.ShowDialog%2A> method in the designer type to handle the display of the dialog.
+4. Overrides the <!--zz <xref:Microsoft.Windows.Design.PropertyEditing.ShowDialog%2A>--> `Microsoft.Windows.Design.PropertyEditing.ShowDialog` method in the designer type to handle the display of the dialog.
 In this sample, a basic <xref:System.Windows.Forms.FileDialog> is shown.

     ```
     public override void ShowDialog(PropertyValue propertyValue, IInputElement commandSource)